macmade/XS-Labs-Style-Guide/README.md

 ### 17. Functions prototypes

-Function prototypes should always declare the parameters names:
+Function prototypes should always declare the parameters names.
+A single whitespace character should be used after the coma separating parameters.
+The return type should be place on the same line as the function's name:

 ```C
 void foo( int x, int y );